bitfocus/companion-module-seervision-suite/HELP.md

 - **Recall a container** - this action will recall a specific container.
 - **Create a container** - this action will create a container with a specified configuration.
 - **Start tracking** -- this action will initiate tracking, or switch tracked VIP as specified by the option.
+- **Start tracking at point** -- this action will initiate tracking, or switch tracked VIP as specified by the target point.
 - **Stop tracking** -- this action will stop tracking the VIP.
 - **Toggle tracking** -- this action will toggle tracking state.
 - **Take PTU control** -- this action will take control of the PTU from the head, if the head has its own control system.